-- Medical assistant graduates are immediately eligible to sit for the Registered Medical Assistant Examination.
-Candidates who pass the exam are considered Registered Medical Assistants (RMA). - Practical Nursing graduates are immediately eligible to sit for the State of Indiana Practical Nurse Exam.
-Candidates who pass the exam are considered Licensed Practical Nurses. - Surgical Technologist graduates are immediately eligible to sit for the Certified Surgical Technologist Examination.
-Candidates who pass the exam are considered Certified Surgical Technologists.
+Medical assistant graduates are immediately eligible to sit for the Registered Medical Assistant Examination.
+Candidates who pass the exam are considered Registered Medical Assistants (RMA).

+Practical Nursing graduates are immediately eligible to sit for the State of Indiana Practical Nurse Exam.
+Candidates who pass the exam are considered Licensed Practical Nurses (LPN).